Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 If you need to rotate your API key for security reasons or API key regeneration, follow these steps:

-1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Get a new API Key" link.
+1. From the `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Get a new API Key" link.
-2. Type your registered *Email* address in the corresponding input field.
+2. Type your registered **Email** address in the corresponding input field.
-3. Provide your *Current API Key* in the specified field.
+3. Provide your **Current API Key** in the specified field.
-4. Press the *Submit* button to initiate the API key rotation process.
+4. Press the **Submit** button to initiate the API key rotation process.

 Once you submit the form, our system automatically generates a new API key and deactivates the old one.
 You will receive the new API key at your registered email address.
 Be sure to update your applications with the new API key to maintain access to the API services.